In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online.

 If you’re using MTA-STS, you’ll need to set your policy mode to

-during configuration, and set it back toenforced
+testingduring configuration, and set it back toenforcedafter configuration.

 - Enable DNSSEC on your accepted domain by running the cmdlet in PowerShell: